WILD BOARS IN JAPAN: PESTS, ATTACKS, MEAT

 In April 2008, a wild boar went on a rampage in Kashiwara, Osaka Prefecture, injuring five people.
 The boar charged a woman on a bicycle and knocked her down and then ran into a kindergarten, injuring three adults there, and injured another woman when it was emerged.
 Three hours later, the boar — a male weighing 80 kilograms that is believed to have come down from a nearby mountain — was found dead on a sandbar in a river.

-Wild Boar Control in the Kobe Area
+Wild Boar Control in Japan

 February 2002, the Mainichi Shimbun reported: “The Kobe Municipal Government will ban the feeding of wild boars in an effort to stop the hungry pigs streaming into town and attacking innocent people.
 Kobe officials received 211 complaints on wild boars visiting the town from the Rokko mountain range in 2001, four times more than in 1996, including 20 cases of the animals "hurling themselves at people."
 The ransacking of garbage collection sites was another common problem.
 [Source: Mainichi Shimbun, February 23, 2002]